 - handles any mismatches, as described and illustrated, in the Seeding Your database section of the Getting Started User Guide

-- if there are no mismatches, and no suspected missing track plays, it accepts the batch of scrobbles, and updates MediaMonkey’s track and album play counts, and also the date last played columns … and the wizard resets to the Get action
+- if there are no mismatches, and no apparent missing track plays, it accepts the batch of scrobbles, and updates MediaMonkey (track and album play counts, and also the date last played columns)

 In this illustration there were no unmatched or missing tracks, so we have another run summary dialogue box with a blue “i” icon indicating that the batch of fresh scrobbles has been fully processed.